kittykatattack/learningPixi/README.md

 It entirely up to you which style you prefer.

-And that's really all there is to it!
+That's really all there is to it!
 Just change any sprite property by small increments inside the loop, and they'll animate over time.
 If you want the sprite to animate in the opposite direction (to the left), just give it a negative value, like `-1`.